Juan Eduardo Cirlot

-Juan Eduardo Cirlot Laporta (9 April 1916 – 11 May 1973) was a Spanish poet, art critic, hermeneutist, mythologist, and musician.
+Juan Eduardo Cirlot Laporta (9 April 1916 in Barcelona – 11 May 1973) was a Spanish poet, art critic, hermeneutist, mythologist, and musician.

 Biography

 Cirlot was born in Barcelona to Juan Cirlot and Maria Laporta.
 There he matriculated high school from the College of the Jesuits and worked in a customs agency and the Banco Hispanoamericano while also studying music.

 In 1937, he was mobilized to fight for the Second Spanish Republic.
 In early 1940, he was mobilized again, but this time by the pro-Franco side.
 He was in Zaragoza until 1943; there he frequented the city's intellectual and artistic circles and associated with the painter Alfonso Buñuel—brother of Luis Buñuel—with whom he translated the poems of Paul Éluard, André Breton, and Antonin Artaud.
 During this period, he read many avant-garde art books and magazines.

 In the summer of 1943, he returned to Barcelona to work in the Banco Hispanoamericano.
 He met novelist Benítez de Castro, who introduced him in the media as an art critic.
 On 11 August 1947, he married Gloria Valenzuela, then began to work in the editorial bookstore "Argos".
-He composed music and worked with the artists of the Dau al Set, a Catalan group.
+He composed music and worked with the artists of the Dau al Set, a Catalan group including, among others, Antoni Tàpies, Modest Cuixart or Arnau Puig.
 On 21 October 1948, he premiered his Preludio in the Ateneu Barcelonès.

 In 1949, his daughter Lourdes was born, and he became a writer for the Dau al Set magazine journal.
 In October, he traveled to Paris and met André Breton.
 Igor Stravinsky, his first treatise, was published.
 In 1951, he began to work in the Gustavo Gili publishing house, where he remained until his death.
 That year, he also began to collect antique swords.

 Between 1949 and 1954, in Barcelona, Cirlot befriended and worked with the German ethnologist and musicologist Marius Schneider, who initiated him into the science of symbology.
 José Gudiol Ricart likewise introduced him to the study of Gothic art.
 His work El Ojo en la Mitología: su simbolismo [The Eye in Mythology: Its Symbolism] was published in 1954.
 His daughter Victoria was born the same year, and he helped found the Academia del Faro de San Cristóbal.

 In 1958, he began to write collaborations, such as Goya, Papeles de Son Armadans, and published, through the publishing house Luis Miracle, his most famous and international work, the Diccionario de símbolos tradicionales.
 Years of intense activity as a critic and lecturer followed.

 In 1962, his father died and he published his dictionary in English under the title A Dictionary of Symbols, with a prologue by Herbert Read.
 In 1963, he severed ties with Dau al Set member Antoni Tàpies.
 In 1966, he saw Franklin Schaffner's film The War Lord, which had a great impact on his poetic work.

 Cirlot fell ill with pancreatic cancer in 1971, for which he underwent surgery on 11 May 1973.
 He died that day in his home on calle Herzegovino in Barcelona.